billythemusical/recode-fa22/syllabus.md

 # <h>Grading Policy</h>

+**Assignments - 70%**

+- One assignment will be given for the 7 modules and each worth 10% of your grade.

+**Reading/writing - 10%**

+- Reading will occasionally be assigned with a written blog post response.
+Collectively, these are worth 10% of your grade.

+**Class Participation - 20%**

+- Class participation includes taking part in class discussion and exercises, asking questions, and communicating reliably with the professor.

+>*Please note there will be no "Final" project or exam for this class; consistent weekly participation throughout the term is your best course of action.*

 # <h>Methodology</h>

-The course is roughly 7 weekly modules, comprised of two classes per module.

-1. The first class of the module will be presented in a tutorial format with the instructor demonstrating and explaining some aspect of computer programming.

-2. The second class will blend tutorial with various exercises like short in-class coding assigments and partner programming.
+The course is broken up into 7 modules, comprised of one to three classes per module.
+Depending on the needs of the class, there will be some flexibility in the number of classes spent on each and where the assignments will land.
+Typically, the first class of the module will be presented in a tutorial format with the instructor demonstrating and explaining some aspect of computer programming.
+The latter module classes will blend tutorial with various exercises like short in-class coding assigments, partner programming, and sharing student work.

-Students are encouraged to ask questions as they arise and to not be worried about interrupting the instructor.
+In the interest of keeping a lively and discourse, students are encouraged to note any questions they may have and to be ready to ask them when prompted.
+If they wish, they may raise their hand for attention, but please refrain from interrupting the instructor unless necessary.

 # <h>Course Outline</h>

-Week 1 - Foundations
+Module 1 - Foundations
-Week 2 - Advanced Javascript Concepts
+Module 2 - Advanced Javascript Concepts
-Week 3 - Working with the DOM
+Module 3 - Working with the DOM
-Week 4 - Developing Locally
-Week 5 - Working with External Libraries
+Module 4 - Working with External Libraries
-Week 6 - Working with Pixels
+Module 5 - Working with Pixels
+Module 6 - Developing Locally
-Week 7 - Working outside the browser
+Module 7 - Working outside the browser

 # <h>Pre-Requisites</h>